Nuxt quickstart

 createSourceForServerOnly,

-} from "~/generated/hypertune";
+} from '~/generated/hypertune'

 const hypertuneSource = createSourceForServerOnly({